Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 Why It’s Engine-Approved:

-• Hard to neutralize without allowing long-term disadvantages like cramped position or weak dark squares.
+Difficult to defuse without incurring long-term drawbacks such as a cramped position or weak dark squares.

 Strategic Themes:

-• The bishop on g7 dominates the long diagonal.
+The bishop on g7 eyes along the long diagonal.

 Opening moves: